 Solution: The only possible solution to this problem is PDF iFilter.
 Make sure you’re using PDF iFilter.
 If you have a large farm in SharePoint and you want to reduce the time needed to index PDF files, you should try PDF iFilter provided by Foxit.
 It’s better than Adobe iFilter and provides you excellent performance (but it’s not a freeware).

 Aforementioned reasons cause failure in SharePoint Server and lead to corruption in its database.
 You’re lucky if you have the backup.
 Backup has the ability to restore what you lost due to accidental deletion or corruption.
 Also, you can create a new database with the backup at the time of SharePoint Server failure or crash.
 This is the main reason why backup is strongly recommended by computer experts and professional users.
 Don’t forget to take backup of your data.
 Also, do practice your restore procedures regularly even before you actually need to.
-Read this article to know how to backup and restore SharePoint.
+Refer to this article to know how to backup and restore SharePoint.

 Fix SharePoint Server corruption manually

 In case you don’t have any backup, you’re in deep trouble.
-Fortunately, SharePoint Server 2010 provides you a feature to restore configuration database and thus you can restore the farm configuration.
+Fortunately, SharePoint Server 2010 provides you a feature to restore the configuration database and thus you can restore the farm configuration.
 And if you’re using SharePoint Server 2013 or 2016, you have no need to restore configuration database since you can directly restore farm configuration.

 Important note: Before you can restore farm configuration, make sure:

-- You must be the member of Farm Administrators group on the system, which is running the Central Administration.
+- You must be the member of the Farm Administrators group on the system, which is running the Central Administration.

-- Also, you must have permissions for sysadmin server role on the database server, which contains all the databases.
+- Also, you must have permissions for the sysadmin server role on the database server, which contains all the databases.

 Follow the points given below: